lalrow/AIE8-MCP-Session/README.md

 You can find details [here](https://github.com/langchain-ai/langchain-mcp-adapters)!

-## 🤖 Activity #2: LangGraph Integration
+✅ Answer:
 This project  includes a simple LangGraph client that connects to the MCP server and uses AI agents to interact with the tools.

 ### Setup